KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 * Total.Abundance = the total number of crayfish in a treatment at the beginnig of the experiment.

-* Final.Abundance = the number of each crayfish of a given species in a treatment at the end of the experiment.
+* Final.Sp.Abundance = the number of crayfish of a given species in a treatment at the end of the experiment.

+* Final.Total.Abundance = the number of crayfish in a treatment at the end of the experiment.

 ## Variable Summary